Unlocking Canal History 2018

 Yu-Chen is interested in Birmingham’s mechanical and engineering history in constructing waterway navigation – the way in which the canal construction changed nature and our landscape, and nowadays how canals gradually became part of nature.
 The newly established eco-techno-system of evolving wildlife, waterborne culture, the bio-devised nature and communities living afloat intertwine with the relics of industrial past.

-Yu-Chen is working on a long term residency programme with Grand Union, exploring the wider stories and connections behind Junction Works, a former Canal Office Building – which Grand Union are in the process of acquiring.
+She works on a long term residency programme with Grand Union, exploring the wider stories and connections behind Junction Works, a former Canal Office Building – which Grand Union are in the process of acquiring.